HL7/US-Core/source/pages/_includes/us-core-documentreference-intro.md

 This profile sets minimum expectations for searching and fetching fetching patient documents including Clinical Notes using the [DocumentReference] resource.
 It identifies the mandatory core elements, extensions, vocabularies and value sets which **SHALL** be present in the DocumentReference resource when using this profile.
+Prior to reviewing this profile, implementers are encouraged to read the [Clinical Notes Guidance] to understand the overlap of [US Core DocumentReference Profile] and [US Core DiagnosticReport Profile for Report and Note exchange].

 **Example Usage Scenarios:**